canonical/testflinger/docs/reference/provisioning-methods.rst

 Supported provisioning methods
 ===================================

-This document lists the basic provisioning methods currently supported by Testflinger device connectors.
+This document lists the basic provisioning methods currently supported by :doc:`Testflinger device connectors <device-connector-types>`.

 Provision data are specified as a key-value pair in the ``provisioning_data`` section of a Testflinger job definition file: